nesaulov/surrealist/README.md

 ### Other notes
 * nil values are allowed by default, so if you have, say, `age: String`, but the actual value is nil, type check will be passed.
 If you want to be strict about `nil`s consider using `Dry::Types`.
+* Surrealist requires ruby of version 2.2 and higher.

 ## Contributing